There are over 100 ways to ask a question in Qualtrics. Do you know them all?

 Though there are different text field sizes for different scenarios, the Qualtrics tool will not restrict the amount of text the respondent can enter.
 Tools like Excel and SPSS have character limits regarding the amount of text they can display in their cells, though the latest versions can typically accept large amounts of text.

 If you want to resize text entry boxes to a different length, pull the bottom-right corner of the text box to expand or shrink it.
-If you need more sizing options, please click here to visit the Coder’s Corner for information on resizing text entry boxes.

 The Text/Graphic question isn’t really a question.
 It allows you to place explanatory text or a consent form at the beginning of your survey.
 It is also used when inserting graphics/images, files, and videos.